This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - For the second cleaning, wet a new gauze bandage with water.
 You may be directed to use saline solution instead.
 Begin at the entry site of the tube.
 Wipe the skin in circles, moving away from the entry site.
 Use a new gauze bandage each time you clean the area, moving away from the entry site.

 - Gently pat the skin with a clean washcloth to dry it.
-Put medicine on the skin if directed by a caregiver.
+Put medicine on the skin if directed by a healthcare provider.

 - Apply the skin barrier and bandages.

 - Roll up a bandage to make it thick, and wrap it around the place where the tube enters the skin.
 Place it to support the tube, and stop it from kinking or bending.
-Tape the bandage in place, and apply more bandages if directed by a caregiver.
+Tape the bandage in place, and apply more bandages if directed by a healthcare provider.

 - An attachment device may be placed over the bandages to help keep the nephrostomy tube in place.